Today I want to dive into a topic that lies at the heart of growing a healthy church community: church connection cards.

 Lastly, use compelling language and visuals to engage users.
 Your church connect cards should not be merely functional but also visually appealing and inviting.
 Use color, your church brand logo, inviting imagery, and uplifting messages to create a positive first impression.

 Use language that communicates your church’s values, mission, and the sense of belonging you aim to cultivate.
 By infusing your cards with compelling language and visuals, you capture the attention and hearts of individuals, inviting them to fully engage with your church community.

 Best practices for implementing church connect cards

-It’s vital that you train your leaders and hosts in how to use church connection cards so that you can follow up your guests.
+You must train your leaders and hosts in how to use church connection cards so that you can follow up with your guests.

 You need to provide clear instructions that will guide them through each section and explain why you’re collecting the information.